moai/luamongo/README.md

 }
 ```

-## Changes from v0.4.5 to v0.5.0
+## Changes from v0.4 to v0.5

-- `GridFileBuilder` has been introduced into legacy C++ driver, luamongo don't
+- `GridFileBuilder` has been introduced into legacy C++ driver, LuaMongo don't
   implements it any more.
 The constructor has been changed and now it only
   receives an instance of GridFS class.